Howard Boatwright: Biography

 Born in Newport News, Virginia, Boatwright studied the violin with Israel Feldman in Norfolk, Virginia, and made his début at New York Town Hall in 1942.
 He was assistant professor of violin at the University of Texas, Austin from 1943 to 1945.
 He then studied music theory and composition at Yale University (BM 1947, MM 1948), where he met Paul Hindemith, with whom he studied the viola d'amore.
 Hindemith urged him to stay at Yale to teach as assistant professor in music theory.

 He planned to become a violinist instead of a composer, but began writing music in 1941 as a way to court the soprano Helen Strassburger.
 They were married in 1943 and performed and recorded new music, standard vocal works, and early music together for many years.
 Helen Boatwright continued to have a distinguished career as a teacher and performer, sometimes in collaboration with her husband and sometimes independently.
 The couple had three children: a daughter Alice and two sons, Howard III and David Alexander.

 Boatwright became the music director at St Thomas's Church, New Haven, Connecticut, in 1949, a position he held until 1964.
 It was there that he established a reputation as a pioneer in the performance of early choral music.
 While in New Haven he also served as conductor of the Yale University Orchestra from 1952 to 1960, and he was the concertmaster of the New Haven Symphony Orchestra from 1950 until 1962.

 The music school at Syracuse University; Howard Boatwright helped transform the school while he was dean.

 In 1964 he became the dean of the school of music at Syracuse University, and from 1971 he also served as a professor of music in composition and theory.
 At Syracuse, he transformed the music school, making it an important center for composition and the performance of new music by presenting festivals and establishing an electronic music studio.
 He also introduced non-Western music to the curriculum, and expanded its early music programs by acquiring collections of antique instruments.
 From 1969 to 1988, when he stopped teaching, he also directed a summer music program in Switzerland.

 He was a Fulbright lecturer in India during the year 1959–60 and received a Fulbright grant to study in Romania, 1971–72.
 A pioneering scholar of Charles Ives, he was elected to the board of directors of the Charles Ives Society in 1975.
-Indeed, he demonstrated an unusually wide breadth of erudition as a scholar, publishing writings on music theory, ethnomusicology, Charles Ives, and Paul Hindemith.
+He wrote about music theory, ethnomusicology, Charles Ives, and Paul Hindemith.

 Boatwright died in Syracuse, New York.